blender/blender/doc/python_api/rst/include__bmesh.rst

 ^^^^^^^^^^^^^^^^^^^^

-As mentioned above, it is possible to create an invalid selection state (by selecting a state and then deselecting one of its vertices for example), mostly the best way to solve this is to flush the selection after performing a series of edits.
+As mentioned above, it is possible to create an invalid selection state (by selecting a face and then deselecting one of its vertices for example), mostly the best way to solve this is to flush the selection after performing a series of edits.
 This validates the selection state.